vimode/Advent-Calendars-For-Developers/README.md

   <tbody>
     <tr>
       <td><a href="https://adventofcode.com/2025">Advent of Code</a></td>
-      <td>Programming Puzzles for variety skill sets and skill levels that can be solved in any programming language you like.</td>
+      <td>Programming Puzzles for various skill sets and skill levels that can be solved in any programming language you like.</td>
       <td>1st Dec</td>
       <td>12th Dec</td>
       <td>